Eddie Garafola: Life sentence

-In 2015, Garafola was denied compassionate release.
-A law enforcement source said Edward Garafola has not been "put on the shelf", or retired by the Gambinos, and he could theoretically give orders to mob associates if he came home.
+In 2015, Garafola was denied compassionate release; at the time he was a partially paralyzed amputee who used a wheelchair and was unable to speak due to a stroke.
+A law enforcement source said Edward Garafola had not been "put on the shelf", or retired by the Gambinos, and he could theoretically give orders to mob associates if he came home.

-Garafola died on September 28, 2020.

 He is not related to his namesake Eddie Garafola who was killed in 1990 in a hit orchestrated by Sammy Gravano.

+Garafola died on September 28, 2020, and his remains were interred at Moravian Cemetery.